 Innovative form of education

 Starting November 2017 the Urban Futures Studio offers a ‘mixed classroom course’, an exciting new form of academic education for ambitious master students.
-In this course you will study techniques available for imagining and designing cities in view of the planetary crisis of the 21th century.
-You will do so together with policymakers, scientists and business representatives.
+In this course we study techniques available for imagining and designing cities in view of the planetary crisis of the 21th century.
+Students will do so together with policymakers, scientists and business representatives.
 The mixed classroom is both an elective Master course (5 ECTS/7.5 ECTS) for students and an interactive lecture series for policymakers.

 To get a sense of what to expect in this unique educational format, have a look at the "Uninvited Futuring" exhibition made by students of the first Mixed Classroom, and read this interview (Dutch) with the course's instructors Dr. Jesse Hoffman (course coordinator) and Dr. Peter Pelzer.

 The aim of this course is to give participants a better understanding of the available techniques to deal with inherently uncertain futures by imagining what cities of the future may look like, and how they will be experienced by their future inhabitants.

 During the course students develop a conceptual and practical understanding of the available techniques for imagining the future.
 Such as: design thinking, scenario’s, creative writing, and the staging of public participation.

 The course offers a mix of (guest) lectures, interviews, case exercises and discussions.
 Using the mixed classroom format, students learn to apply the acquired theoretical knowledge in case studies on future cities.
 Participation in this course offers you the possibility to gain hands-on experience in connecting ideas to action in collaboration with policymakers, on topics that are both scientifically innovative and societally urgent.
 In addition, you get taught innovative forms for doing research and presenting research.